Lien: Equitable lien

-But overall, there is still perceived to be a lack of central nexus.
+But overall, there is still a lack of central nexus.

 Statutory liens and contractual liens

 Although arguably not liens as such, two other forms of encumbrance are sometimes referred to as liens.

 Statutory liens

-Certain statutes provide for a passive right to retain property against its owner as security for obligations.
+Certain statutes provide a passive right to retain property against its owner as security for obligations.
 For example, section 88 of the Civil Aviation Act 1982 of the United Kingdom permits an airport to detain aircraft for unpaid airport charges and aviation fuel.
 Although this right has been treated as a lien under UK insolvency law, it has been argued that such statutory rights are not in fact liens, but rights analogous to liens, although an argument may be made that this is a distinction without a difference.

 Contractual liens

-It has also been argued that an agreement by contract that one party may retain the goods of another party until paid is not a lien, as under the common law, liens could only be non-consensual.
-However, it appears that under insolvency law, such rights will be treated as liens even if they are not expressed to be liens.
+It has also been argued that an agreement by contract that one party may retain the goods of another party until paid is not a lien, as under the common law, liens could only be nonconsensual.
+However, under insolvency law, such rights will be treated as liens even if they are not expressed as liens.